-\bulletpoint{Adversarial attack} \jh{While ML-based detectors have shown promising results, their susceptibility to adversarial samples remains a concern~\cite{goodfellow2014explaining,ilyas2018black}.
-We now utilize the dataset from Table~\ref{tab:effectiveness_dataset}(\ding{182}) to explore the impact of adversarial attacks on the performance of the selected approaches.} Mclaughlin et al.~\cite{mclaughlin2017deep} and DeepRefiner~\cite{xu2018deeprefiner} are excluded since they truncate features at a certain size, making them easily bypassable.
-Thus, attackers could embed malicious code in the ignored segments to evade detection.
+\bulletpoint{Adversarial attack} We now utilize the dataset from Table~\ref{tab:effectiveness_dataset}(\ding{182}) to explore the impact of adversarial attacks on the performance of these selected approaches.
+It is worth noting that we exclude approaches Mclaughlin et al. and DeepRefiner from this experiment.
+This is because they truncate features at a certain size, making them easily bypassable.
+Attackers can embed malicious code in the ignored part to evade detection.